Find out about conservation grazing

 When walking at our countryside sites look out for cattle or horses.
 If you see them, they will be carrying out essential natural habitat management.

 We use grazing to maintain open areas on our wetland, heathland and grassland sites.
 Grazing is an effective method compared to alternatives such as cutting and burning.
-It replicates the effects that wild herbivores would have had on the environment long ago.

 Cattle and horses are selective with what they eat.
 This encourages a wider variety of plant species to grow.
 It controls dominant plants that would otherwise take over.
-It also creates a range of grass lengths ideal for different species to use.

 Trampling by animals creates areas of bare ground among grasses, scrub and trees.
 These bare areas are important for a wide variety of wildlife.
 It allows mobile species such as reptiles and amphibians to easily move to other areas.
 Animal manure provides a habitat in itself for lots of invertebrates.